Invoicing your work can be done in multiple ways. This is a crucial point when setting up a project's structure.

 - Fixed price per hour: this allows you to set a fixed hourly rate for this specific project, regardless of who performs which task.

-Invoicing preferences for the milestone:
+Invoicing preferences for the phase:

 - Fixed price: Here, the set budget is the important value.
 It doesn't matter how much time or money you actually spend on the project, you simply invoice the budget you set out initially.